lubuntu-team/manual/source/5/5.1/lxqt-panel.rst

 To add a program to your desktop from the fancy menu right click and select :menuselection:`Add to desktop`.
 To add a program from the menu to your favorites right click on it and select :menuselection:`Add to Favorites`.
 To remove an item from your favorites right click on it and select :menuselection:`Remove from Favorites`.

+To change settings with fancy application menus right click on the menu icon and select :menuselection:`Configure "Fancy Application Menu"`.
+To set a custom icon for your fany menu left click the :guilabel:`Icon` checkbox.
+To choose a custom icon for your menu enter the path in the field right of :guilabel:`Icon` or press the :guilabel:`Folder` button.
+To change the font size for your menu check the :guilabel:`Custom font size` checkbox and then select the font size on the right.

 To add an applet that can show your current keyboard layout and if capslock, numlock, or scrollock is pressed use the :guilabel:`Keyboard State Indicator` applet.
 If shown the capslock indicator if shown will have a highlighted :guilabel:`C` to show if you have capslock on.
 The numlock indicator if shown has the :guilabel:`N` is highlighted.
 The scrollock indicator if shown will have a highligted :guilabel:`S` to show if scrolllock is on.
 Then to the right of your panel shows your current keyboard layout with either text or a flag by the for your keyboard layout.

 .. image:: keyboard-state-info.png